The world as we know it changed in the last year or so. Every industry has felt the touch of the COVID-19 pandemic.

 5. Products: Examining the bigger picture

-Sourcing is only part of the picture when it comes to picking products with the power to make a difference.
+Sourcing is only part of the picture when picking products with the power to make a difference.

 Before you can find a sustainable supplier, you need to decide on the type of products you're going to offer.
 The rest of your operation could be squeaky clean, but if you're selling throwaway, poor-quality items that are likely to rapidly end up in landfills, you're still adding to the problem.

 It's important to think beyond the buying and selling of your products.
-Are they built to last, and be mindfully purchased?
-Beyond their initial purpose, how could they be recycled, resold, reused?
+Are they built to last and be mindfully purchased?
+Beyond their initial purpose, how could they be recycled, resold, and reused?
 How are you communicating and encouraging this?

 Many brands are waking up to the potential of their products beyond the initial sale.
 This is great for your bottom line, as well as the planet.
 By integrating an app such as Recurate into your store to add a white-labeled resale marketplace, you're able to benefit from the resale of your goods (especially effective for branded items and those which retain a high value).